kiannakazemi/Football-Analysis-2/README.md

 In this project I used itertools generators and libraries to build a pipeline that performs the following sequence of transformations and filters:

-    - Using a generator read the data row by row
+    - Use a generator to read the data

     - Convert each record into a dictionary by using column names as attribute names and then merge all dictionaries into one list.
     Es.
 The line on the 2020-12-09 US-El Salvador match must be converted to: